aoli-al/Solythesis/README.md

 You can go to the `Debug` tab on the left side of VS Code and launch the program.

 The instrumented contracts (naive instrumented: `Solythesis_baseline`, instrumented with no-optimizations: `Solythesis_no_optimization`, and instrumented with optimizations `Solythesis`) will be generated in the same directory as the original contract.
+For example, the path of instrumented BEC contracts will be: `/tests/ERC20_BEC_Solythesis.sol`.

 ### On the terminal